Performance studies for in vitro diagnostic medical devices

 - Follow other requirements such as adverse event reporting.

-We developed a Guide to Performance Studies Carried out in Ireland.
-This guide should help anyone conducting a PS to identify and meet the requirements that apply to them.
-It provides useful information about the different types of PSs and how to submit an application or notification to us.
-This information may also be useful for ethics committees and other stakeholders.
+It provides information about the different types of PSs and how to make a PS application or notification.
+This may also be useful for ethics committees and other stakeholders.

-How do I submit an application for, or a notification of, a performance study to the HPRA?
+How do I apply for, or notify of, a performance study to the HPRA?

-We have provided step by step instructions on how to submit an application for, or a notification of a PS to us below.
+We provide step by step instructions on how to apply for, or a notify of a PS to us below.
 These instructions are only applicable to PSs conducted in Ireland.

 Performance study modification

-Before a sponsor can make a substantial modification to a PS they must complete and submit an online application form to us.
-If you are unsure whether a modification is substantial or non-substantial, please contact us by email at firstname.lastname@example.org.
+Before a sponsor can make a substantial modification to a PS, they must submit an online application to us.
+If you are unsure whether a modification is substantial or non-substantial, please email us at firstname.lastname@example.org.

 Serious adverse event and device deficiency reporting

-Serious adverse events (SAE) and device deficiencies should be reported to us by email at email@example.com until such a time as EUDAMED is functional for reporting.
+Serious adverse events (SAE) and device deficiencies should be reported to us by email at email@example.com, until EUDAMED is functional.

 The MDCG have published guidance on the reporting of serious adverse events and device deficiency in clinical investigations under the MDR.
-In the absence of IVDR specific guidance, sponsors should take into account the principles of this guidance.
-This document provides practical information about definitions, timelines, reporting methods and reportable events.
+In the absence of IVDR specific guidance, sponsors should consider the principles of this guidance.
+This document provides information about definitions, timelines, reporting methods and reportable events.

-Requirements for performance studies initiated before 26 May 2022
+Requirements for performance studies started before 26 May 2022

 IVDR requirements relating to authorisation or notification do not apply to PSs approved or started before 26 May 2022.